cba-fdp-pub/test_assessment/README.md

 - For each integration point, take one use case as an example to walkthrough end-to-end about testing strategy, steps, test data and report.

 ## Response Requirements
-- Test plan in word format and test data in any format of your choice.
+- Test plan in pdf format and test data in any format of your choice.
-- Can add ppt as well if required.